Tour de France: Emanuel Buchmann keeps impressing | DW | 21.07.2019

 Buchmann comfortably stays in touch

 A closer look at the results and it's clear to understand Buchmann's good mood.
 At the start of the stage, the German sat fifth overall, just three minutes and 12 seconds behind Alaphilippe.
 By the end of the day, he is sixth overall but two minutes and 14 seconds behind.
-The times of the top six riders are much closer together.
+Things are suddenly looking much tighter in the top six.

 A rest and then into the alps